Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-Let's start with a one-dimensional set, and show how it builds, and solves sequentially.
+Let's start with a one-dimensional set and show how it builds and solves sequentially.
 Starting from here will help you see how it works.

 <br /><br />

-A one-dimensional set basically is counting by one per number, or by two per number.
+A one-dimensional set counts by one per number or by two per number.

 <br /><br />

-So lets build a one-dimensional set that is 7 more per number.
+So, let's build a one-dimensional set that is 7 more per number.

 <br /><br />